SAS Interiors

 Propagation Ficus

-Ficuses are popular houseplants in different varieties.
-You can recognize the plants by their striking leaves.
-For example, the Ficus Lyrata has very large leaves and the Ficus Robusta has a leathery look.
-Just like the care of the Ficus, the cuttings are easy.
+Ficus are popular houseplants in several varieties.
+You can recognise the plants by their distinctive leaves.
+For instance, the Ficus Lyrata has very large leaves and the Ficus Robusta has a leathery look.
+Just like caring for the Ficus, propagating them is easy.

 Supplies